amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 > The **perfect hash function** is the one that for every key it assigns a unique index.

 Ideal hashing algorithms allow *constant time* access/lookup.
 However, it's hard to achieve a perfect hashing function in practice.
-You might have the case where two different keys yields on the same index: *collision*.
+You might have the case where two different keys yields on the same index.
+This is called *collision*.

-Collision in hashmaps is unavoidable when using an array-like underlying data structure.
-So one way to deal with collisions is to store multiple values in the same bucket.
+Collisions in HashMaps are unavoidable when using an array-like underlying data structure.
+At some point, data can't fit in a HashMap will reuse data slots.
+One way to deal with collisions is to store multiple values in the same bucket using a linked list or another array (more on this later).
 When we try to access the key's value and found various values, we iterate over the values *O(n)*.
 However, in most implementations, the hash adjusts the size dynamically to avoid too many collisions.
 So, we can say that the **amortized** lookup time is *O(1)*.
 We are going to explain what we mean by amortized runtime later on this post with an example.

 ## Naïve HashMap implementation